Everson Pereira: Tampa Bay Rays

 On July 31, 2025, the Yankees traded Pereira and a player to be named later to the Tampa Bay Rays in exchange for José Caballero.
 On August 29, Pereira hit his first career home run off of Mitchell Parker of the Washington Nationals.
+In 23 appearances for Tampa Bay, he batted .138/.219/.246 with two home runs, eight RBI, and two stolen bases.

 Chicago White Sox

 On November 18, 2025, the Rays traded Pereira and Tanner Murray to the Chicago White Sox in exchange for Yoendrys Gómez and Steven Wilson.
+He made 27 appearances for the White Sox, batting .225/.284/.438 with four home runs, 11 RBI, and one stolen base.
+On August 3, 2026, Pereira was designated for assignment by Chicago following the acquisition of Joey Bart.

+St. Louis Cardinals

+On August 6, 2026, Pereira was claimed off of waivers by the St. Louis Cardinals.